sp00m/bow/README.md

 If this is an array of object, then it will be passed to [ioredis `new Redis.Cluster(...)`](https://www.npmjs.com/package/ioredis#cluster).

 **Any other value will fail** (e.g. only the port).

+#### config.middleware.logInterval

+Optional, the interval in seconds that should be used to log the number of currently connected WebSocket clients.
+If negative or null, nothing will be logged.

 #### config.inbound.realm